Master of Divinity

 Additional Program Requirements

-- The following three non-credit workshops are required of M.Div. students: Virtus Training, Issues in Human Sexuality, and Professional Standards.
+- The following three non-credit workshops are required of M.Div. students and should be taken prior to registration for Ministry Practicum: Virtus Training, Issues in Human Sexuality, and Professional Standards.

 - Six non-credit Collaborative Skills for Ministry Workshops must be completed before graduation.

 - Field Education – a two-semester supervised ministry practicum placement (six credit-hours).
 The M.Div.
 Fulfilling Academic Requirements for Roman Catholic Ordination student has an additional ministry practicum immersion requirement of three semester-hours.